pagkly/Zed/Investopedia3/The Kyoto Protocol.md

 ### The Doha Amendment Extended Kyoto Protocol to 2020

 In December 2012, after the first commitment period of the Protocol ended, parties to the Kyoto Protocol met in Doha, Qatar, to adopt an amendment to the original Kyoto agreement.
 This so-called Doha Amendment added new emission-reduction targets for the second commitment period, 2012–2020, for participating countries.4 The Doha Amendment had a short life.
-In 2015, at the sustainable development summit held in Paris, all UNFCCC participants signed yet another pact, the [Paris Climate Agreement](https://www.investopedia.com/terms/p/paris-agreementcop21.asp), which effectively replaced the Kyoto Protocol.
+In 2015, at the sustainable development summit held in Paris, all UNFCCC participants signed yet another pact, the [[Paris Climate Agreement]](https://www.investopedia.com/terms/p/paris-agreementcop21.asp), which effectively replaced the Kyoto Protocol.

 ### The Paris Climate Agreement

 The Paris Climate Agreement is a landmark environmental pact that was adopted by nearly every nation in 2015 to address climate change and its negative effects.
 The agreement includes commitments from all major GHG-emitting countries to cut their climate-altering pollution and to strengthen those commitments over time.5

 A major directive of the deal calls for reducing global GHG emissions so as to limit the earth's temperature increase in this century to 2 degrees Celsius above preindustrial levels while taking steps to limit the increase to 1.5 degrees.
-The Paris Agreement also provides a way for developed nations to assist developing nations in their efforts to adapt climate control and it creates a framework for monitoring and reporting countries’ climate goals [transparently](https://www.investopedia.com/terms/t/transparency.asp).6
+The Paris Agreement also provides a way for developed nations to assist developing nations in their efforts to adapt climate control and it creates a framework for monitoring and reporting countries’ climate goals [[transparently]](https://www.investopedia.com/terms/t/transparency.asp).6

 ## The Kyoto Protocol Today